AstarNetwork/astar-docs/docs/user-guides/transfer-tokens.md

 :::

 1. Copy an address from an exchange you wish to make a transfer to.
-2. Go to [Portal](https://portal.astar.network/) and connect the network to Astar/Shiden (Astar Network is for ASTR and Shiden Network is for SDN token)
+2. Go to [Portal](https://portal.astar.network/) and connect the network to Astar/Shiden (Astar Network is for ASTR and Shiden Network is for SDN token).
 3. Connect your wallet (Native or EVM depends on the exchanges) - if you have not done it yet please go back to [Create Astar Accounts]
 4. Click transfer button.
    <img width="1000" alt="Native-Asset-transfer" src="https://user-images.githubusercontent.com/77480847/188530698-e799a412-a21b-49c7-a868-2fcb4e69fd4e.png"/>